 There are many ways the school and parents communicate to each other about your child's progress.
-Parent interviews and reporting is one way teachers provide feedback to parents and Students about progress at school.
+Parent conferences and reporting is one-way teachers provide feedback to parents and students about progress at school.
 The cycle of reporting is:

-End of Term 1 Parent/Teacher Interview evenings End of Term 2 Reports mailed home Beginning of Term 3 Parent/Teacher Interview evenings End of Term 4 Reports mailed home
+End of Term 1 Parent Pupil Teacher Conference evenings

+End of Term 2 Reports mailed home

+Beginning of Term 3 Parent Pupil Teacher Conference evenings

+End of Term 4 Reports mailed home